upday/upday.github.io/_posts/blog/2016-05-16-animations_touch.md

 </set>
 {% endhighlight %}

-Then then animation needs to be loaded from the code.
+Then then animation needs to be loaded in the code.
 {% highlight java %}
 Animation animation = AnimationUtils.loadAnimation(getContext(), R.anim.translate_up);
 view.startAnimation(animation);